BuildOnTitanX/BuildOnTitanX/src/content/pages/about.md

-        The page supports two styles for the content, one is more like the typically website with simple and good content elements, for general texts and informations.
+        The page supports two styles for the content, one is more like the typically website with simple and good content elements, for general texts and information.
 This part will be extendable and over time we can establish new and nice components to present the content nicely.
 Like maybe we want to show some thirdparty charts or even show our own data in a chart.
 But the main focus here should be the texts and ideas themself.
 We got other great sites already like our beloved and still far ahead: [Titanxhub.com](http://Titanxhub.com) .
 But don't miss out on [titanxinfo.com](http://titanxinfo.com) or